Berkeley-CS61B/website-sp24/homeworks/hw0/hw0b/index.md

   > **NOTE:** `==` behaves strangely with `String`s for reasons we'll see later in the course.
 You should check strings `s1` and `s2` for equality using `s1.equals(s2)` in Java.
 - `findMinMax`: This method takes an `int[] array` and returns the the positive difference between the maximum element and minimum element of the given array.
 You may assume the input array is nonempty.
 - `hailstone`: This method takes an `int n` as input and returns its hailstone sequence as a list of integers.
 The hailstone sequence is defined by the following procedure: pick a positive integer n as the start.
 If n is even, divide n by 2.
 If n is odd, multiply n by 3 and add 1.
 Continue this process until n is 1.
+  - You should compute this using recursion with the provided helper method `hailstoneHelper`.

 For this part, you can import `List` and `ArrayList`.